Guido Westerwelle: On economic policy

 Westerwelle was a staunch supporter of the free market and proposed reforms to curtail the German welfare state and deregulate German labor-law.
 In an interview in February 2003, Westerwelle described labor unions as a "plague on our country" and said union officials were "the pall bearers of the welfare state and of the prosperity in our country".
 He called for substantial tax cuts and smaller government, in line with the general direction of his party.

 On sexual equality

 Westerwelle was a staunch campaigner for sexual equality.
-He long criticized German law's not giving complete adoption rights to gay couples.
-In 2012, he and finance minister Wolfgang Schäuble were at loggerheads after a high-court ruling demanded the government provide equal tax treatment to gay civil servants and armed forces members.
-In the German daily Bild, Westerwelle said that if "registered partnerships have the same responsibilities as married couples then they should have the same rights.
+He long criticized German laws not giving complete adoption rights to gay couples.
+In 2012, he and Finance Minister Wolfgang Schäuble were at loggerheads after a high-court ruling demanded the government provide equal tax treatment to gay civil servants and armed forces members.
+In the German daily Bild, Westerwelle said that if "registered partnerships have the same responsibilities as married couples, then they should have the same rights.
 It is not weakening marriage but ending discrimination.
 We do not live in the 1950s."